Froyj/test-workshop/public/content.md

       console.log('Invalid operator');
   }
   if (operand === '+') {
+    console.log(firstValue + secondValue);
   } else {
     console.log(firstValue - secondValue);
   }
 </script>
 ```

 Good job, through this step-by-step workshop you coded a simple calculator !
+But it is not over yet...

+#### Challenge : The Price is Right

 Now let's reuse all we have seen here through another exercise...

-#### Challenge : The Price is Right

-You have to code a simple program covering the followings :
+You have to code a program covering the followings :
 * **Ask the player's name**
 * **Store a random number** between 1 and 100
 * **Ask a number** to the player (between 1 and 100)